Pulsed Microwave Radiation: the Foundation of Wireless Mobile Data

-In the second-half of 2017, if Verizon, AT&T and others wireless carriers have their way, the US population will be radiated with additional, pulsed microwaves (24 billion to 90 billion microwaves per second) for 5G services and for navigation-assisted cars
+In the second-half of 2017, if Verizon, AT&T and others wireless carriers have their way, we will be radiated with the following pulsed microwaves in 10-15 targets cities – 24 billion to 90 billion microwaves per second for 5G services and for navigation-assisted cars

 As with any toxic agent, the proper way to evaluate its toxicity is to consider not just the rate of exposure (as the Federal RF/MW radiation guidelines do), but consider total exposure over time.
 Below is a graph of RF/MW radiation exposures from Wi-Fi of an elementary school student using a wireless iPad.
 One can see extremely high peaks of electrical power.
 These peaks cannot be seen using SAR tests.

 In May of 2016, scientists at the US Federal National Toxicology Program released “partial findings” from the $25 million study on cellphone radiation, that found that both hyperplasias (abnormal increases in volume of a tissue or organ caused by the formation and growth of new normal cells) and tumors occur at significantly higher rates in the presence of continuous RF/MW radiation,